 It’s a fact that the medical aesthetic industry has continued to grow over the last few years.
 Many popular nonsurgical medical aesthetic treatments have increased in demand.
-For instance, laser hair removal increased 15% last year and had over 1 million performed treatments.
+For instance, laser hair reduction increased 15% last year and had over 1 million performed treatments.
 Botox continues to remain the #1 nonsurgical service with over 5 million performed treatments.
 Because of this high demand for treatments, many people are considering laser training, Botox training, dermal filler training, and more.
 But what comes after that initial training?
-How do you incorporate a totally new service into your practice or clinic?
+How do you incorporate a new service into your practice or clinic?

 1. Budget, Staff, and Plan

 Medical aesthetic training teaches you everything you need to know about Botox, dermal filler, and laser modalities, but what differs from person to person is a business plan that fits your goals and needs.
 Be sure and come up with a detailed plan formed around staffing, equipment, supplies, space, and more.
 Medical professionals adding treatments to their practice will have different business plans from laser technicians looking to open their own clinics, so take the time and figure out what you’ll specifically need to increase your success rate.

 Come up with marketing plans that fit your business, but don’t get discouraged if they don’t initially work.
 The most successful people out there have failed at least once, so keep putting new ideas to the test.
 Do you have social media?
 Have you considered offering specials?
 Will your current clients be interested in what you’re offering?
 Strategize ways to get the word out there, but don’t give up if it doesn’t work out the first time.